Aircraft carrying Malawi's Vice President goes missing

-An aircraft with Malawi's Vice President Saulos Chilima and nine others aboard went missing on Monday, the president's office announced.
+An aircraft with Malawi's Vice President Saulos Chilima and nine others onboard went missing on Monday, the president's office announced.

 A search and rescue operation is under way after the aircraft, owned by the Defence Ministry, went off the radar on Monday morning, according to a statement on Monday night.

-It left the capital of Lilongwe at 9.17am local time and was scheduled to arrive at Mzuzu Intertnational Airport in northern Malawi, at 10.02am.
+It left the capital of Lilongwe at 9.17am local time and was scheduled to arrive at Mzuzu International Airport in northern Malawi, at 10.02am.

 “All efforts by aviation authorities to make contact with the aircraft since it went off the radar have failed thus far,” the statement added.

+President Lazarus Chakwera's office said efforts by aviation authorities to make contact with the aircraft since it went off the radar had failed.

-President Lazarus Chakwera cancelled a scheduled trip to the Bahamas in light of the incident.
+Mr Chakwera cancelled a scheduled trip to the Bahamas after the incident.

+The plane was unable to land at the airport due to poor visibility and was ordered to return to the capital, Mr he said in a televised address to the nation.

+"I'm holding on to every fibre of hope that we'll find survivors," Mr Chakwera said, adding that the search area was concentrated around a 10km radius in a forest reserve.

 Some unverified media reports suggested the group was travelling in a helicopter to attend the funeral of lawyer Ralph Kasambara.